lubna-edrees/Activity-log/software_development/terminology.md

 a programming language can described as [1]:

+1. modular :
-1. modular : programs are made up of packages, which are made up of files.
+   1. programs are made up of packages, which are made up of files.
+   2. program broken into many modules which are independent of each other and interact only through a well-defined interface.
+   3.
 2. object-oriented
 3. statically-typed
 4. garbage-collected